ucr-riple/NullAwayAnnotator/README.md

 public class Test {
     Object bar = new Object();
-    @Nullable Object nullableFoo; // resolved by Annotator Object nonnullFoo; //warning: "nonnullFoo" is not initialized (Annotator will not make it Nullable since it produces a lot more errors).
+    @Nullable Object nullableFoo; // resolved by Annotator Object nonnullFoo; //warning: "nonnullFoo" is not initialized (Annotator will not make it Nullable since the usage of this field demonstrates the programmer assumed it is @Nonnull).

     public @Nullable Object run(boolean check) {
         if (check) {